see-for-yourself/bgdv-book/_posts/2025-05-19-chapter9_geopandas.md

 In the work of Horton et al., 2020 [4], weather surveillance radars over the continental U.S. were used to acquire data of bird migration activity along with the air surface temperature, and data analysis was performed to study the effects of climate change on the shifts over time of the peak migration dates.
 Their dataset is available at [4].

-In this example, we will show how to use GeoPandas to plot the radar locations from the dataset over a map that is clipped to show only North America, and also to draw vertial lines denoting the flyway boundaries.
+In this example, we will show how to use GeoPandas to plot the radar locations from the dataset over a map that is clipped to show only North America, and also to draw vertical lines denoting the flyway boundaries.
 See Figure 9.2.

 ![Figure 9.2](/bgdv-book/assets/images/book/plot_radars-flyways-over-map_lightgray-black_v02-a_crop.png)
 _Figure 9.2.
 Weather surveillance radars used to detect bird migration activity over the U.S., along the Western, Central, and Eastern flyways.
 Data source: Horton et al. [4]._